 - On average, you would lose 5’934 USD

 - In the worst case, you would lose 33’704 USD

 - In the best case, you would gain 4’725 USD

 I do not know about you, but seeing that we lose money on average and that the worst is seven times more significant than the best case, I can easily say that investing every month has significant advantages over investing each quarter.
 And the same is true of any less frequent investing strategy.

 Until now, we have talked bout the U.S. Stock market.
 We can run the same simulations on the Swiss Stocks Market.
 I also have the data for the Swiss Stock Market from 1924 to 2019.

 On average, an investor on the Swiss Stock Market would lose 2044 CHF after 20 years.
-It is less important than for the U.S. Stock Market.
+It is less important than the U.S. Stock Market.
 The reason is that the Swiss stock market returns less than the U.S. Stock Market.

-Let’s look at the worst case for the same scenario:
+Here is the worst case for the same scenario:

 The worst loss for investing quarterly would be 9522 CHF after 20 years.
 Again, this is less significant than for the U.S. But it remains a significant amount of money.